EckhartOSB/opml-browser/opml-browser-readme.txt

 opml.png will be used.
 If the type attribute specifies a type for which there is no image, then unknown.png will be used.

-If the "flatten hierarchy" option is not enabled, and the outline entry contains entries (typically a category), then an open folder icon ("folderopen.png") will be displayed.
+If the "show clickable folders" option is enabled, and the outline entry contains entries (typically a category) that have not been flattened by the "flatten hieracrhy" option, then an open folder icon ("folderopen.png") will be displayed.
 This icon can be clicked to execute javascript that toggles the visibility of the contained entries, as well as toggling the icon to a closed folder ("folder.png").
 Naturally, if javascript is disabled, the folders are all open all the time.

 The text for the entry will be displayed.
 If an "htmlUrl" attribute was found, the text will be linked to that URL.